 - How to properly confront an aggressive individual

 - Techniques to de-escalate the potential for violence

-To accomplish these peace-keeping steps, it’s important to understand the reasons behind workplace violence (e.g. bullying, termination of employment).
+It’s essential to understand the reasons behind workplace violence (e.g., bullying, termination of employment).
 Through this understanding, organizations can not only prepare but realistically address a situation before it goes beyond the point of no return.
-In other words, be prepared, but be realistic in order to keep the peace.

-- Any termination that has the “potential” to have an angry or aggressive response
+- Any termination that has the potential to have an aggressive response

 - Any time you suspend an employee for aggressive behavior